vaginessa/dns-wiki/FAQ.md

 <a name="FAQ39"></a>
 ##### (39) Can I ask xyz that was not written down over here?

-> If you have any question, please leave a message in the [XDA AFWall+ forum thread](http://forum.xda-developers.com/showthread.php?t=1957231).
+> If you have any questions, please create a post in the [XDA AFWall+ forum thread](http://forum.xda-developers.com/showthread.php?t=1957231).

-**If possible please do not ask questions using GitHub issues report!** Because GitHub issues are designed for [bug reports](https://github.com/ukanth/afwall/wiki/HOWTO-Report-Bug) and feature requests.
+**If possible please do not ask questions using GitHub issues!** GitHub issues are designed for [bug reports](https://github.com/ukanth/afwall/wiki/HOWTO-Report-Bug) and feature requests.

 <a name="FAQ40"></a>
 ##### (40) Is there a BusyBox solution that doesn't need root?

-> Yes, there is a solution coded by [Jared Burrows](https://plus.google.com/+JaredBurrows) but it doesn't provide all extra binaries, the most common used are included in this package.
+> Yes, there is a solution coded by [Jared Burrows](https://plus.google.com/+JaredBurrows), but it doesn't provide all extra binaries, the most common used are included in this package.
 Visit [this page](http://www.burrowsapps.com/) for more information, or get it directly from Google Play Store.
 We not recommend to use it due several problems that package might contains.

 <a name="FAQ41"></a>
 ##### (41) What does UID mean?